HACK GREEN SECRET NUCLEAR BUNKER

 to 80 prime and secondary targets.
 Having lived through the German Blitz

-of London in WWII in bomb shelters Great Britain made plans for a decentralized
+of London in bomb shelters during WWII, Great Britain made

-government during the Cold War.
-Atomic Bunkers were constructed in strategic
+for a decentralized government during the Cold War.
+Atomic Bunkers were

 outlying regions to survive nuclear attack.
-In the midst of a green farm
+In the midst of a peaceful

-field in the Cheshire countryside, about 30 minutes south from Chester,
+green farm field in the Cheshire countryside, about 30 minutes south

 Hack Green.
 Behind a massive blast door and two stories underground,